revk/ESP32-GPS/README.md

 ## WiFi

 WiFi is enabled when not moving.
-If a `home` location is set it is only enabled within 100m of home.
+If a `home` location is set it is only enabled within 100m of home (confuigurable).

 Normally access point mode, and web based settings are disabled.
 These are enabled, along with WiFI, when the SD card is removed.
+This is to provide some physical security.

+Settings can also have a password set.

 ## Waypoint

-A button connected between `⏚` and `0` pads on tyhe back of the board can be used to log a waypoint.
+A button connected between `⏚` and `0` pads on the back of the board can be used to log a waypoint.
 This is logged as `"waypoint":true`  in JSON and a line in the CSV (not in the GPX).

 ## Accessories and cases